Display typeface: Styles of display typeface

 A more prosaic genre of "display typefaces" is those intended for signage, such as Johnston, Highway Gothic, Transport and Clearview.
 These often have adaptations to increase legibility and make letters more distinct from each other.
-For example, Johnston and Transport have a curl on the lower-case ‘L’ to distinguish it from an upper-case ‘i'.
-In German the term "Akzidenzschrift" (commercial or trade typeface) is used for faces not intended for body text but without implying a specific size range, so including small-size sans-serifs in uses such as on tickets.
-The famous sans-serif Akzidenz-Grotesk's name (literally commercial sans-serif) derives from this scheme).
+For example, Johnston and Transport have a curl on the lower-case 'L' to distinguish it from an upper-case 'i'.

+In German the term "Akzidenzschrift" is used for faces not intended for body text but for commercial or trade printing, without implying a specific size range, so including small-size sans-serifs in uses such as on forms or tickets.
+The famous sans-serif Akzidenz-Grotesk's name derives from this.
+Akzidenz means some occasion or event (in the sense of "something that happens", not in the sense of a high-class social event or occasion) and was therefore used as a term for trade printing; Akzidenzschrift was by the 1870s a generic term meaning typefaces intended for these uses.
+A modern German-language dictionary describes it as work such as advertisements and forms.
+The origin of the word is Latin accidentia, defined by Lewis and Short as "that which happens, a casual event, a chance".

 Note that these genres may also be seen in custom lettering, with which this topic overlaps.
 Older examples of lettering are often custom-drawn, rather than fonts.